hzi-bifo/AMR_benchmarking/README.md

 cp ../seq2gen_assemble/* .  # Afterwards, update the seq2geno root folds with files from this(our) repo
 bash ./scripts/model/Seg2Geno.sh #Run.
 ```

+Clean intermediate files: we provide a script to clean large and un-important intermeidate files.
+It will skan several predined locations for the targets, and delete them forever.
+You can run it any time when there is corresponding software running.
+Make sure you don't need those intermediate files for debugging before use it.

+#TODO

 ### C. Visualization